joy002/Joanna-Yang/index.md

 <details><summary>Scholarship/Award/Honor</summary>
 <p>

- > Awarded by Apple Scholar Program with $15000 scholarship.
+ > Awarded by Apple Scholar Program 2021-2022 with $15000 scholarship.
+ > IDEA Scholar - Selected as 1 of 40 out of 400 applicants.

 </p>
 </details>